willhutch/progression-framework/README.md

   </a>
 </p>
 <h1 align="center">
-    Progression at Monzo
+    Progression at Global
 </h1>

-🎉 Welcome to the Progression at Monzo repository
+🎉 Welcome to the Progression at Global repository

-This is where all of Monzo's progression frameworks live, as well as the site that powers `progression.monzo.com` 💪
+This is where all of Global's progression frameworks live 💪

 **Get stuck?
 There's a glossary at the bottom of this readme!**